inicula/remember/README.md

 ## Remember - A Memory Game

-This game was inspired by by a series of videos ([example](https://youtu.be/zsXP8qeFF6A)) examining chimpanzees' ability to beat humans in simple memory games.
+This game was inspired by a series of videos ([example](https://youtu.be/zsXP8qeFF6A)) examining chimpanzees' ability to beat humans in simple memory games.